letozz/game-megaencyclopedia/README.md

-# game megaencyclopedia
+# valorant megaencyclopedia

-a non-exhaustive mega-encyclopedia for various games, which you can add to as well!
+a program version of the already existing (Valorant wiki)[https://valorant.fandom.com/wiki/VALORANT_Wiki] which can be accessed at any point and web-free.

-this is currently a work in progerss, originally made for a project, owned by @letozz, @becubie, and @lovkeielv, maintained by @letozz, for issues regarding the application or main code feel free to send me an email at letozzik@gmail.com
+this is currently a work in progerss an a proof of concept, owned by @letozz and maintained by @letozz, for issues regarding the application or main code feel free to send me an email at letozzik@gmail.com

-coding languages:

-  frontend:
-      HTML5, CSS3, ReactJS (with HeroUI)

-  backend:
-    MySQL, PHP